danieltruong/reserve-rec-admin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Deploying with CDK

+The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The build step is not required when using JavaScript.

+## Useful commands

+* `npm run test`         perform the jest unit tests
+* `npx cdk deploy`       deploy this stack to your default AWS account/region
+* `npx cdk diff`         compare deployed stack with current state
+* `npx cdk synth`        emits the synthesized CloudFormation template